-The icon of the American West, the mule deer, is slowly becoming a myth.
-The Utah ranch has worked hard to maintain and increase the quality and quantity of the herd since the introduction of the lease program (2010).
+The icon of the American West, the mule deer, The Utah ranch has worked hard to maintain and increase the quality and quantity of the herd since the introduction of the lease program (2010).
 The ranch has been very successful with its management tactics and has achieved a very diverse age structure in the herd.
 The ranch maintains many mature trophy classbucks.

 Rocky Mountain Elk

 With numbers that will astonish, the elk herd on the ranch is nothing short of spectacular.
 With a 80 bull to 100 cow ratio, mature class bull elk are not hard to come by.
 The bull elk hunt is unsurpassed by any elk hunt in the nation.
 High quality mature bulls can be seen and harvest whether hunting early season, mid-season, or late season (until November 20th).

 Pronghorn grace the plains on ranch's eastern grasslands.
 Often referred to as the "speed goat", the pronghorn is amazing to see on the hoof in the open prairie.
 With a large pronghorn population, this is very successful hunt.
 Whether hunting them in September during the rut or late in October when they group in the hundreds, this is a wonderful big game animal to have as part of Utah lease.